atharvakale343/p7zip-390r/writeups/1-checkpoint/submission.md

   CArcCommand Command;
   UString ArchiveName;

-  #ifndef _NO_CRYPTO
-  bool PasswordEnabled;
-  UString Password;
-  #endif

-  UStringVector HashMethods;
-  // UString HashFilePath;

-  bool AppendName;
-  // UStringVector ArchivePathsSorted;
-  // UStringVector ArchivePathsFullSorted;
-  NWildcard::CCensor arcCensor;
-  UString ArcName_for_StdInMode;

-  CObjectVector<CProperty> Properties;

-  CExtractOptionsBase ExtractOptions;

-  CBoolPair NtSecurity;
-  CBoolPair AltStreams;
-  CBoolPair HardLinks;
-  CBoolPair SymLinks;

-  CBoolPair StoreOwnerId;
-  CBoolPair StoreOwnerName;

-  CUpdateOptions UpdateOptions;
-  CHashOptions HashOptions;
-  UString ArcType;
-  UStringVector ExcludedArcTypes;

-  unsigned Number_for_Out;
-  unsigned Number_for_Errors;
-  unsigned Number_for_Percents;
-  unsigned LogLevel;

-  // bool IsOutAllowed() const { return Number_for_Out != k_OutStream_disabled; }

-  // Benchmark
-  UInt32 NumIterations;
-  bool NumIterations_Defined;
 ```

-First arguments checked are related to showing help/copyright, and calls the ShowCopyRightAndHealth() function.
+First arguments checked are related to showing _help/copyright_, and calls the `ShowCopyRightAndHealth()` function.

-Then parse2() is called on the options struct.
+Then `parse2()` is called on the options struct.

-ArchiveCommandLine.cpp handles a bunch of flags that can be passed, ie. SLP mode (large pages), core affinity, etc. Also contains several other methods for parsing.
+_ArchiveCommandLine.cpp_ handles a bunch of flags that can be passed, ie. SLP mode (large pages), core affinity, etc. Also contains several other methods for parsing.

 Importantly, it defines the formats of arguments.
-Beginning on line 341, isFromExtractGroup() is defined.
-We see there are extract, extractFull flags.
+Beginning on line 341, `isFromExtractGroup()` is defined.
+We see there are extract, and extractFull flags.

-A scanner is defined in ExtractCallbackConsole.cpp, and this is assumably used to enumerate files in an archive?
+A scanner is defined in _ExtractCallbackConsole.cpp_, and this is presumably used to enumerate files in an archive.

 \newpage